Skip to Content

 How fast do racehorses run per furlong?

-Top racehorses average roughly 12 seconds per furlong in sprints, slowing to 13–14 seconds per furlong in longer routes.
-A strong six-furlong time is around 1:10–1:12, while elite Kentucky Derby times approach 2:00 for 1 1/4 miles.
-Secretariat’s 1973 Derby record of 1:59.40 remains the standard.
+Top racehorses often average about 12 seconds per furlong in sprints and 13–14 seconds in longer routes.
+Elite Kentucky Derby times approach 2:00 for 1¼ miles — Secretariat’s 1973 record of 1:59.40 remains the standard.

 Do different countries measure horse racing distances differently?

 Yes.
-European and Asian racing predominantly use meters instead of furlongs.
-A 2000-meter race (common in Europe and Japan) equals approximately 1.24 miles or just under 10 furlongs.
-When evaluating international horses’ past performances, always convert their distances to understand their true profile relative to American races.
+Many international races use meters instead of furlongs.
+A 2000-meter race common in Europe and Japan equals approximately 1.24 miles or just under 10 furlongs.

 What is the longest Thoroughbred horse race in the United States?

-The Belmont Stakes at 1.5 miles (12 furlongs) is traditionally the longest major Thoroughbred race in the US.
-The race ran at 1.25 miles during its temporary move to Saratoga from 2024 through 2026 while Belmont Park underwent reconstruction.
-It is scheduled to return to the traditional 1.5-mile distance at a rebuilt Belmont Park in 2027.
+The Belmont Stakes is traditionally the longest of the American Triple Crown races at 1.5 miles (12 furlongs).
+The race was temporarily run at Saratoga at 1.25 miles while Belmont Park underwent reconstruction, before returning to its traditional 1.5-mile distance at the rebuilt Long Island facility.
 European races like the Ascot Gold Cup at 2.5 miles are significantly longer.

 How do you determine the best distance for a horse?